sushant00/NSS/Assignment4/README.rst

 - There can be at max 5 users in a group, and there can be at max 4 groups
 - a user can be added to group only by an invitation or at the time of group creation
 - group ids and group names are same
+- Server has the public key of every client (in server/rsa directory)

 Bugs defended / Extra Features